eth-infinitism/trampoline/README.md

 2. Deploy EntryPoint from [the infinitism repo](https://github.com/eth-infinitism/account-abstraction), you can find the instructions [below](#how-to-deploy-entrypoint-locally).
 3. Edit the `entryPointAddress` in `src/exconfig.ts`.
 4. Deploy the factory using `npx hardhat deploy --network localhost`.
-5. Edit the `factory_address` in `src/exconfig.ts`
+5. Edit the `factory_address` in `src/exconfig.json`
-6. Start a local bunder from [the infinitism repo](https://github.com/eth-infinitism/bundler), you can find the instructions [below](#how-to-run-bundler-locally).
+6. Start a local bunder from [the infinitism repo](https://github.com/eth-infinitism/bundler) at port `9000`.
-7. Edit the `bundler` to `http://localhost:9000/rpc` url in `src/exconfig.ts` that points to your network and accepts requests for your EntryPoint.
+7. Edit the `bundler` to `http://localhost:9000/rpc` url in `src/exconfig.json` that points to your network and accepts requests for your EntryPoint.
 8. Run `yarn start`

 ### How to deploy EntryPoint Locally